shadz22/My-CV/README.md

 **IV Global** (Jun 2012 to Sep 2015)
 *Compliance and Logistics Manager*
 - Solely responsible for filling out Tender documents for the Business Development team
-- Responsible for preparation of paperwork and making the company compliant with client and third party audits
+- Responsible for preparation of paperwork for the client and third party audits
 - Responsible for making the company compliant with the Maritime Labour Convention (MLC)
-- Checking and verifying Seafarers’ Safety & Survival and medical certificates and qualifications
-- Booking training courses for candidates and arranging medical and drug screening examinations
+- Checking and verifying Seafarers’ Safety & Survival and medical certificates and qualifications, booking training courses for candidates and arranging medical and drug screening examinations
 - Liaising with other agencies for the arrangement of visas and work permits
-- Preparing and issuing candidate and clients’ contracts and booking confirmations making sure that all the contracts are signed prior to commencement of the placement
 - Managing candidate’s mobilisation and demobilisation by arranging flights, transports and accommodations internationally
-- Compiling and issuing letters of invitations for Visa purposes

 ## Hobbies